duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 - "Remind me to pack up my rain jacket if it rains outside tomorrow"
 - "Remind me which type of trash to bring outside for pickup tomorrow" - This is complicated, [especially in Italy](https://www.atarifiuti.an.it/comuni.php?idcomune=36&pag=calendario).
-- “Remind me to email X if I don’t get that email on my inbox”
+- “Remind me to email X if I don’t get that email in my inbox”

 Hermes also knows when to stay silent.
 If it doesn't rain tomorrow it just won't text me, instead of texting me - "Hey - no rain tomorrow".
 Which is just annoying.

-## 3. Monitor long-running jobs
+## Use case 3: Monitoring long-running jobs

 <center>
 <a href="{static}/images/106/monitoring-mockups.webp" target="_blank">